-- New educators will enter the teaching profession better prepared to teach core subjects such as math and science, well-prepared to teach students from diverse ethnic and racial backgrounds, and skilled in mentoring and advising. - Practicing teachers will have improved access to professional development programs so they can obtain endorsements in teacher shortage fields and fully understand and use evolving academic and college readiness standards. - College access programs will be expanded to reach increasing numbers of students identified as at-risk for not completing high school and continuing to postsecondary education.
+- New educators will enter the teaching profession better prepared to teach core subjects such as math and science, well-prepared to teach students from diverse ethnic and racial backgrounds, and skilled in mentoring and advising. - Practicing teachers will have broadly improved access to professional development programs that can help them obtain endorsements in teacher shortage fields, acquire the skills to differentiate instruction for diverse students, and fully understand and use evolving academic and college readiness standards.